 To iterate through the pieces, the ludeme (forEach Piece ...) uses the ludeme (from) to iterate each position of the pieces in using the moves defined in the generator associated to the component.
 In the following example, the pieces named "Ball" owned by the mover are allowed to step to all the empty adjacent sites. \begin{boxex} \begin{ludii} (equipment { ... (piece "Ball" Each (move Step (from) (to if:(is Empty (to))) ) ) })

 (play (forEach Piece)) \end{ludii} \end{boxex}

 To iterate through a region, the ludeme (forEach Site ...) uses the ludeme (site) to iterate each site in the region.
-In the following example, all the state of the sites occupied by a piece owned by the mover are set to 1. \begin{boxex} \begin{ludii} (forEach Site (sites Occupied by:Mover) (set State at:(site) 1) ) \end{ludii} \end{boxex}
+In the following example, all the states of the sites occupied by a piece owned by the mover are set to 1. \begin{boxex} \begin{ludii} (forEach Site (sites Occupied by:Mover) (set State at:(site) 1) ) \end{ludii} \end{boxex} To iterate through teams, the ludeme (forEach Team ...) uses the ludeme (team) to iterate each team.
+In the following example, the piece index on the site 1 is hidden to each player on a team. \begin{boxex} \begin{ludii} (forEach Team (forEach (team) (set Hidden What at:1 of:Player) ) ) \end{ludii} \end{boxex}

 To iterate over a range of integers, the ludeme (forEach Value ...) uses the ludeme (value).
 In the following example, each piece owned by the mover can move to another site in following a track.
 The number of steps in the track is between 1 and 6. \begin{boxex} \begin{ludii} (forEach Value min:1 max:6 (move (from (sites Occupied by:Mover)) (to (trackSite Move steps:(value))) ) ) \end{ludii} \end{boxex}